Physician Assistant B.S./M.S.

 Leave of Absence and Deceleration

-Students may only decelerate one time while enrolled in the PA program, regardless of cause.
-Any subsequent requests for a leave of absence that would result in deceleration require approval from the departmental Student Progress Committee.
-At the discretion of the committee, a student may be permitted to decelerate and repeat certain courses on a case-by-case basis.
+At the discretion of the Student Progress Committee, a student may be permitted to decelerate and repeat certain courses on a case-by-case basis.
 This determination may not be requested or initiated by the student.
-Any department-required course may be repeated only once per university policy, and at the discretion of the departmental Student Progress Committee.
+Any department-required course may be repeated only once, per university policy, and at the discretion of the departmental Student Progress Committee.
 Students who must repeat a professional phase course will be required demonstrate proficiency prior to progressing.

 Dismissal